gao-hongnan/mlops-pipeline-v1/airflow/README.md

     by pushing a docker image to GCP and then run it in the VM?

 > For now I will ssh in and update packages and dags from github actions cicd.
+> For instance, if i package my airflow pipeline into a docker image and push it to GCP, then i can deploy this docker as a service instead?
+I definitely believe this should be the way to go but for now follow manual steps.

 I deployed my airflow server to a GCP VM instance in detached mode so it is running there under an external IP Address.
 The airflow pipeline orchestrates the following steps: